Fun Garganey Facts For Kids | Kidadl

 This bird species communicate by a distinctive call.
 Males make a rattling and cracking call during mating.
 Females generally remain silent, however, they sometimes produce a short and high feeble call to communicate.

-How big is a garganey?
+How big is Garganey?

 Garganeys are a small species of freshwater ducks.
-They measure 14.5-16.1 in (37-41 cm) in length, and their wingspan ranges between 22.8-27.1 in (58-69 cm).
+They measure 14.5-16.1 in (37-41 cm) in length and their wingspan ranges between 22.8-27.1 in (58-69 cm).
 These birds are almost one-quarter the size of goliath herons.

-How fast can a garganey fly?
+How fast can Garganey fly?

 Generally, garganeys have a fast flying pattern, but their speed is not yet determined.

-How much does a garganey weigh?
+How much does Garganey weigh?

 The weight of the garganey species ranges between 10.6-15.5 oz (300-440 g).

-What are their male and female names of the species?
+What are the male and female names of the species?

 Male ducks are referred to as drakes, so a male garganey will also be called a drake.
 Females are referred to as ducks.

-What would you call a baby garganey?
+What would you call a baby Garganey?

 The babies of the garganey species are called chicks.